stevomatthews/Spoon-Knife/test-toc.md

 ### Initiator and Responder

-The addition of a new handshake mechanism necessitates the introduction of two new terms: "Initiator" and "Responder", which are interpreted differently in HSv4 and HSv5 handshakes.
+The addition of a new handshake mechanism necessitates the introduction of two new roles: "Initiator" and "Responder", which are interpreted differently in HSv4 and HSv5 handshakes.

 - **Initiator:** Starts the extended SRT handshake process and sends appropriate